 When choosing third-party risk management software, look for the following features:

-• Configurable reporting.
-Strong reporting capabilities are essential for proving compliance with regulations and industry standards.
+• Configurable Reporting.
+Robust reporting capabilities are essential for proving compliance with regulations and industry standards.
 Configurable reporting allows you to generate role-specific reports and dashboards quickly, demonstrating the effectiveness of your risk management plan.

 RiskOptics Third-Party Risk Management Solutions

-Third-party vendor risk management requires active and consistent management to limit a company’s third-party risk exposure.
-The RiskOptics ROAR Platform helps you see, understand, and manage I.T. and cyber risks.
-It automates compliance and shows how it affects your main goals.
-This real-time view lets you explain the impact to key stakeholders and make smart choices to protect the organization and its data, as well as earn trust.
+It automates compliance and shows how it affects your primary goals.
+This real-time view lets you explain the impact to key stakeholders and make intelligent choices to protect the organization and data and earn trust.

-Get a demo to learn more about ROAR.
+Get a demo to learn more about the uses of ZenGRC for your company.

 3 Challenges Healthcare Compliance Teams Are Set